groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/format-specific-merging/merge-svgz-files-groupdocs-merger-java/_index.md

 }
 ```

+`JoinMode` is an enumeration that specifies the direction (vertical or horizontal) for merging images.

 ### Feature: Adding Files for Merging

 Add additional SVGZ files to merge using the defined join options.

 #### Step 1: Load Source and Additional File

-Load both your source file and the additional file you want to merge:
+Load both your primary SVGZ and any supplementary files you wish to combine.

 ```java
 import com.groupdocs.merger.Merger;